bryanmcelvy/microHeartMonitor/README.md

   * T-wave discrimination
 * Add heart rate variability (HRV) calculation
 * Move CMSIS-DSP filters from DAQ and QRS modules to their own module
-* Expand the automated test suite.
+* Expand the automated test suite

 [🔼 BACK TO TOP 🔼](#μheartmonitor-an-ecg-based-heart-rate-monitor)